alsash110/comm-2216-obs/README.md

 #### Using a Style Guide

 To further aid us in writing our guide, we decided to use a styleguide by [GNOME.](https://developer.gnome.org/gdp-style-guide/2.32/) The GNOME Documentation Style Guide provides users with clear and concise writing.
-We believe that this is extremely important when creating an instruction guide as it allows us to easily convey to a reader why they should use the guide and what they are going to learn from the guide.
+We believe that this is extremely important when creating an instruction guide as a style guide allows us to easily convey to a reader why they should use the guide and what they are going to learn from the guide.

 Using a style guide allowed us to collaborate on a group project more easily since there were clear rules on how our document should be written, effectively lowering chances of potential arguments between us.